 CAT’s highly specialized advisers provide expert advising, training, and support for small business owners seeking funding.
-All advising is confidential, and the CAT team works collaboratively with a local SBDC business adviser to help clients work toward their goal.
+Of course, all advising is confidential.
+The CAT team works collaboratively with a local SBDC business adviser to help clients work toward their goal.

 Is your business ready for growth and job creation?
 Better information leads to better decisions at this critical point in your business.
 The Oregon SBDC Network’s Market Research Institute provides customized, data-based research reports and market intelligence for established businesses that anticipate growth.

 Reports encompass a wide range of topics and databases centered on your needs and goals that can help your business:

 - Better understand the competitive landscape

 Connect with us to see if leveraging the Market Research Institute is the right next step for your growth.